 There are numerous variations of a package of chips in their size and shape.
 On the other side, wood pellets come with a uniform small tubular appearance.

 Wood pellets provide an even smokey flavor, and wood chips burst the natural flavor.
 You can mix wood chips with stronger flavored pellets to get a less intense flavor.

 Wood chips usually burn quicker than pellets, so you will need to soak them before use.
-Soaked chips won’t burn faster, also will produce steam that will keep the meat decadent and moist.
+Soaked chips won’t burn faster, and also will produce steam that will keep the meat decadent and moist.

 Both the wood pellets and chips have their own advantages, so both varieties of wood can be used for grilling according to the type of food you want to cook.
 If you want juicy meat, you will need to use some pre-soaked chips.